-Examples: the Committee members must see to checking that paths are even and well-maintained and roughly 2 feet wide; the car park is marked off, perhaps fenced against children; there are turning places for cars to avoid reversing; no asbestos, no sharp tin edges, no uncovered wells, or unfenced ponds and so on (see: Health and Safety Sheet on this site).
+Examples: the Committee members must see to checking that paths are even and well-maintained and roughly 2 feet wide; the car park is marked off, perhaps fenced against children; there are turning places for cars to avoid reversing; no asbestos, no sharp tin edges, no uncovered wells, or unfenced ponds and so on.
 As long as a list of the most serious hazards (if any) is made and action is underway the Committee is not negligent- they should avoid making a fuss and putting people's backs up.
 In addition one at least of the Committee members should take out Employer's Liability insurance, and be responsible for all working parties and individual volunteers undertaking defined tasks according to instructions.

 If the Association is a Limited Company (a few non-swcaa ones are) then this information does not apply and separate company insurance should be obtained.

 Inquiries made to the Charity Commission suggest there are two types of Trust: the first sort is corporate trusts run as a limited company and registered with Companies House (and having "limited" in their title).
 Trustees in charge of these should be insured as a group, and this is not covered by swcaa schemes nor can any suggestions be made.
 Look at the trust deeds to see where you stand.